Click image for a better view Postcard # 13 and the 2nd colored image (below) is Postcard # 122

 When I am not in art head I am in “dog head”.
 Ursula, my dog is very good at putting pictures in my mind, like, pictures of me getting my walking shoes and keys, or of her walking on her favorite trail, or her running in the water, or her catching a ball, or of me giving her a treat.
 Whenever I pause and look up from whatever I am concentrating on she is looking at me and planting pictures in my head.
 I am not kidding.
 She is really good at it.
 And it works too because the next thing I know is that I am looking for my keys even though I am right in the middle of gluing a book or something.

-I am grateful for Ursula because she gets me outside in this beautiful Fall weather.
-I love these cool mornings and I love 80 degrees during in the day.
+I am grateful for Ursula because she gets me outside in this beautiful weather.
+I love these cool mornings.
 Today I love being an artist.

 Hot off the Press